Terms and conditions

-These Terms and Conditions govern the provision of website hosting services provided by Lonlogic Ltd, a company registered in England and Wales under number 08359959 whose registered office is at Building 3, North London Business Park, Oakleigh Road South, London N11 1GN (“the Host”) to clients wishing to use those website hosting services to host their website(s).
+These Terms and Conditions govern the provision of website hosting services provided by Lonlogic Ltd, a company registered in England and Wales under number 08359959 whose registered office is at 5 St John’s Lane, London, EC1M 4BH (“the Host”) to clients wishing to use those website hosting services to host their website(s).
 Your agreement to comply with and be bound by these Terms and Conditions is deemed to occur on Your indicating Your acceptance and completing your Order for the Service.

 1. Definitions and Interpretation